Charles Xavier (film character): War with the Sentinels

-When Wolverine arrives to seek his help, the past Xavier is eventually inspired to strive for his goal again.
-As the serum suppressing his abilities begins to wear off, instead of taking his next dose, Xavier accepts Wolverine's encouragement to read his mind, allowing the young Xavier to not only see Logan's memories but also briefly communicate with his future self, Logan's projected mind acting as a psychic 'bridge' between the past and the future.
-The older Xavier convinces his younger self to maintain his faith that humanity can rise above its mistakes rather than judge it by when it stumbles despite the future he lives in.
+The young Xavier briefly communicates with Xavier, Logan's projected mind acting as a psychic 'bridge' between the past and the future.
+Xavier convinces his younger self to maintain his faith that humanity can rise above its mistakes rather than judge it by when it stumbles despite the future he lives in.
 He offers his young self advice on how to get past the fear of emotional pain that is hindering his powers by telling him that he can accept the pain of others by focusing on the hope for a better future.
-The older Xavier also allows his young counterpart to see his memories, which include the differences he had made in his students.
+Xavier also allows his young counterpart to see his memories, which include the differences he had made in his students.

-Free from his self-doubts and aware of the impending crisis, the young Xavier subsequently stops using the serum to regain his telepathy and is determined to stop the dystopian future and save Mystique from damnation.
-Although Magneto nearly triggers a mass slaughter when he takes control of the Sentinels during their demonstration in Washington, D.C., Mystique knocks him out in time, followed by Xavier appealing to her to not assassinate Trask.
-As a result of the changed past and the knowledge Xavier has gained from both Wolverine and his future self, he is able to change the outcome of the next 50 years.
-All of the X-Men (including Cyclops and Jean Grey, who had previously died in X-Men: The Last Stand), are alive in the altered future timeline.
-In addition, he and Logan are the only two who are aware of the details of changes they have made toward the timeline's continuity.

-Archival footage of Laurence Belcher from X-Men: First Class was used in this film.

-Revised timeline

-X-Men: Apocalypse
+The X-Men make their last stand as an onslaught of Sentinels attacks the temple, with most of the mutants perishing while trying to buy more time.
+In 1973, Xavier telepathically convinces Raven to spare Trask, leading the public to realize that a mutant saved the President.
+As a result, the Sentinel program is decommissioned, altering the timeline and erasing the dark future of 2023 from history.